 Look online for similar companies that have recently been acquired or which have raised funds.
 You can generally find information on the value paid by investors and recoup information from different sources to come up with a Revenue multiple or an EBITDA multiple paid for the company.
 You can then compare the acquired companies to the business you are trying to valuate, comparing all the elements you were able to find (size, revenue growth, profitability etc.)

-Another process that we use at HoriZen Capital to help us narrow down the multiple we want to use is to put together a scorecard to rate the business.
+Another process that we use at HoriZen Capital to help us narrow down the multiple and value a business is we want to use is to put together a scorecard to rate the business.
 At this stage the assessment you’ve made by collecting information following our indication in sections 1 to 4 will come into play.
 You can use what you think are the key drivers of the business and use them to come up with a grading system that will help you set the cursor on the multiple to use.
 You can check out this scorecard valuation model video to have a good idea of how to do this analysis.

 What we have tried to described in this article are the different elements you want to analyze, understand and integrate into your valuation of the business.

 If you would like to go further and better understand the technical aspect of how to value a business and a broader range of methodologies of how to valuate a company you can have, FitSmallBusiness walks you through different valuation techniques to self-assess the value of a business.